The Hero of Fort Sumter – Patrolman Peter Hart

 On January 7, 1861, against the advice of her doctors, they began their journey and arrived in Charleston, forty-eight hours later.
 Before Hart was allowed to continue on the last leg of the journey, a boat ride to Fort Sumter, he had to swear to Confederate troops that he would be a non-combatant.
 Major Anderson was pleased to see his wife and his old aide, Sergeant Hart.

-Seven forts and naval vessels fired over 3,000 canon and artillery rounds at the fort.
+Seven forts and naval vessels fired over 3,000 canon and artillery rounds at the Fort.
 Major Anderson directed his men to remain in bomb-proof shelters during the heaviest part of the attack, minimizing casualties.
-The fort, however, sustained major damage and fires were widespread.
+The Fort, however, sustained major damage and fires were widespread.

 Source: nps.gov